Ángel Pérez Martínez

-Ángel Pérez Martínez is a Spanish United Left (IU) politician.
+Ángel Pérez Martínez (born 2 October 1954) is a Spanish United Left (IU) politician.
 He is the organisation's spokesman on Madrid City Council, after having developed different positions inside the organisation.
 He is also a member of the Communist Party of Spain(PCE).

 Ángel Pérez was born in Madrid on 2 October 1954.
 He is married and has two children.
 He has a professional qualification as industrial chemistry officer and worked in the Madrid Metro as a driver before entering professional politics.
 He is also a member of the Workers' Commissions trade union.

 Pérez joined the PCE in 1972, leaving the party in the 1980s to join the Communist Party of the Peoples of Spain (PCPE) where he reached the position of Central Committee Organisational Secretary.
 At the end of the 1980s Pérez together with most of the PCPE rejoined the PCE.
-In 1992 he was elected General Secretary of the Communist Party of Madrid (PCE's Federation in the Community of Madrid) a position which he retained until 1997.
-In 1993 he was elected General Coordinator of IU of the Community of Madrid (IU-CM).
+In 1992, he was elected General Secretary of the Communist Party of Madrid (PCE's Federation in the Community of Madrid) a position which he retained until 1997.
+In 1993, he was elected General Coordinator of IU of the Community of Madrid (IU-CM).